lilinmail0523/IRIE-final-project2018/README.md

     | Without PF | 0.886  | 0.792  | 0.790  | 0.884  |
     | With PF | 0.898  | 0.856  | 0.857  | 0.901  |

 The comparison of features in the second task indicated that merged features achieved the highest performance which took advantage of word meanings and part-of-speech.
 The fact edge was built from values and the relation of analogy and equivalence needed fact edge information to establish.
-The word and POS features led to better performance because word embedding and POS features could tell difference between value and non-value entities, while NER could not recognize the numbers in the text.
+The WE and POS features led to better performance because word meanings and part-of-speech could tell difference between value and non-value entities, while NER could not recognize the numbers in the text.
 The features concatenated with PF improved performance because the equivalence and analogy edge usually crossed the sentence which had the larger distance, while the fact edge was bounded in one sentence with small distance.

 # Reference